Virtual Private Networking

 - Install and Connect to the GlobalProtect VPN on a Windows computer

 - Install and Connect to the GlobalProtect VPN on a Mac

 - Install GlobalProtect VPN for Chromebook and Chrome OS

 Why should I use the VPN?

-A dedicated VPN group for 3rd-party vendors is available that allows connection to systems only accessible on-campus due to existing local address space or protection by firewalls.
-Each individual that needs access to this VPN group should register for an eID.
-The K-State employee sponsoring their access should then fill out the special access eID form and the Edit VPN group membership form.
+A dedicated VPN group for third-party vendors is available that allows connection to systems only accessible on-campus due to existing local address space or protection by firewalls.
+Each individual that needs access to this VPN group must register for an eID.
+The K-State employee sponsoring their access must complete the special access eID form.